TRIP; AUSCHWITZ: QUESTIONNAIRE 1

 We wish to restore the dignity of the victims (Anonyme 2 and Leslie).

-We want to film and analyze the reactions of the students at Auschwitz itself (Anonymous 1 and 4, Charlotte B., Louise).
+We want to film and analyze the reactions of students at Auschwitz itself (Anonymous 1 and 4, Charlotte B., Louise).

-What comes up most frequently is the need to 'know', to 'see' (Anonymous 1, 2, 4, 5 and 6, the latter to be able to "retransmit", Charlotte F. who wants to "
+What comes up most frequently is the need to "know," to "see."
+(Anonymous 1, 2, 4, 5 and 6, the latter to be able to "retransmit", Charlotte F. who wants to "

 Are also mentioned:

-- the desire to share with the deportees and/or the class an enriching human experience (Elsa, Pauline, Marie-Pierre);
+- the desire to share an enriching human experience with the deportees and/or the class (Elsa, Pauline, Marie-Pierre);

 - Some need to do it for themselves, for their conscience (Léa, Louise), wish to put themselves in danger, they who live in comfort (Anonymous 1: "